sbme-tutorials/sbme-tutorials.github.io/2020/CG/notes/5-week5.md

 ### Ray Casting

 **Basic Idea**
-The process is reversed where rays are sent from camera position instead of receive it at camera position.
+The process is reversed where rays are sent from the camera position instead of receive it at the camera position.

 Pseudo code for ray casting
 ```python